Larry Gilbert

-Lawrence Allen Gilbert, Sr. (November 19, 1942 – January 21, 1998) was an American professional golfer best known for winning the 1997 Senior Players Championship, one of the major championships on the Senior PGA Tour.
+Lawrence Allen Gilbert Sr. (November 19, 1942 – January 21, 1998) was an American professional golfer.
+He is best known for winning the 1997 Senior Players Championship, one of the major championships on the Senior PGA Tour.

+Early life and amateur career

-Gilbert was born in Fort Knox, Kentucky.
+In 1942, Gilbert was born in Fort Knox, Kentucky.
 He attended Middle Tennessee State University in Murfreesboro, Tennessee and was a distinguished member of the golf team.
-Gilbert led Middle Tennessee State to victory in the 1965 NCAA Division II Men's Golf Championships for which Gilbert won the individual medal.
+In 1965, Gilbert led Middle Tennessee State to victory in the 1965 NCAA Division II Men's Golf Championships; Gilbert won the individual medal too.